megvii-research/tf-tutorials/README.md

   1. a python file called model.py
   2. a class called **Model** with a **build** method in model.py

+#### Docker-materials
+- A folder includes some files to help you create a docker for experiments.

 #### Note
 - If this is your first time doing homeworks, please create a docker first.
 You can read Docker.md for more informations.